orhan89/ec2-elasticsearch/README.md

 This is an IaC implementation to build an elasticsearch cluster (multi-node) on AWS EC2 using Terraform and Ansible.
-The cluster is secured with login credentials, and all communication is secured with SSL.
+## Features

+- Support single-node and multi-node (cluster)
+- Credentials for secured access
+- All communication is secured using SSL

 ## Requirements